The new State Pension is a regular payment from the government that you can claim if you reach State Pension age on or after 6 April 2016.

 - a woman born on or after 6 April 1953

-If you reach State Pension age before 6 April 2016, you’ll get the State Pension under the current scheme instead.
+If you reached State Pension age before 6 April 2016, you’ll get the State Pension under the old rules instead.

 How much you can get

 The full new State Pension is £155.65 per week.